How long will my child be in treatment?

 What are the credentials of the clinical staff?

 Our treatment team includes psychiatrists, psychologists and licensed counselors.
 All of the therapists either have master’s degrees, doctoral degrees or are Masters-level students.
 Our family therapist is licensed in marriage and family counseling.
 The clinical team has experience with family therapy, substance abuse treatment and dual diagnosis.
+Learn more about finding effective teen treatment.

 For additional information about our clinical team, please visit the Staff page.